BTE-N/bte-n.github.io/docs/main/Documentation.md

 Generally speaking, projects like ours are presented on GitHub similarly to a folder with files in it.
 This folder, in our case, is located at [/pxnt/BTEN](https://github.com/pxnt/BTEN).
 Press the link and take a look!
 Here, you see a few files and folders already, as well as the README.md, which is in our case used to send confused people straight to the website, as this super secret behind-the-scenes business is only for you and me!
 Well, and a few other people.

 To move around in this file system, you simply press on the file you want to view, or the folder you want to open.

+{:.warning}
 Important to note here is that you must always click on the blue filename, located right next to each file icon, instead of the gray text to the right of it, which says things like *modify README* - these would instead send you to a page showing you the most recent change to a specific file, which you usually don't need.

 ![The GitHub Docs Page](https://media.discordapp.net/attachments/702537093527765083/709704069614272512/main_docs_menu.png)